2025 SMA Thailand Conservation Expedition

 Health and Safety

 We strongly recommend visiting the CDC Thailand website to get the most updated information on health and vaccination considerations in your destination country.
-In addition, we encourage you to consult with your personal family physician so you can be as informed as possible when making important decisions about vaccinations and other necessary health-related preparations before travel.
+In addition, we encourage you to consult your personal family physician so you can be as informed as possible when making important decisions about vaccinations and other necessary health-related preparations before traveling.

-Beyond these recommendations, our in-country staff prepare meticulously for all programs.
-Walking Tree will register our programs and travelers with the U.S. Department of State Smart Traveler Enrollment Program (STEP) in case of emergency.
-In country staff also verify the safety records of our partner organizations, vendors, and transportation providers, thoroughly vet homestay families via in depth interviews and home visits, and keep up on important current events in the region.
+Our in-country staff meticulously prepare for all programs.
+Walking Tree receives regular updates from the U.S. Department of State’s Smart Traveler Enrollment Program (STEP) to proactively stay ahead of any potential security concerns.
+Our in-country staff also verify the safety records of our partner organizations, vendors, and transportation providers, thoroughly vet homestay families through in-depth interviews and visits, and stay informed about important current events in the region.

-Program Leaders are seasoned travelers who are CPR and First Aid certified, undergo thorough training in crisis management, and participate in a multi-day leadership training retreat.
-We do our best to prepare for any eventuality and have detailed emergency protocols for our leaders, in-country staff and U.S.-based staff.
+Program Leaders are seasoned travelers who are CPR and First Aid certified, undergo thorough training in crisis management, and participate in comprehensive leadership training.
+We do our best to prepare for any eventuality and have detailed emergency protocols for our leaders, in-country staff, and U.S.-based staff.

-We receive medical disclosures from all participants to ensure we are able to meet every students’ needs during the program.
-Please inform us immediately of any additional health issues that you did not list during your initial registration process.
-Program Leaders will also hold an online information session before your departure, as well as an arrival orientation in-country, in order to give participants important instructions on food safety, hygiene and preventing injury and illness.
-Leaders and in-country staff always respond immediately to any mental, physical or emotional health issues and follow comprehensive emergency protocols.
+We collect medical disclosures from all participants to ensure we can meet every student’s needs during the program.
+Please inform us immediately of any additional health issues not listed during your initial registration process.
+Leaders and in-country staff are prepared to respond promptly to any mental, physical, or emotional health concerns and follow comprehensive emergency protocols.

 Insurance

-While we work hard to ensure the safest experience possible for our travelers on program, experience teaches that travel is never without risk.
-For this reason, we recommend that all travelers consider a travel insurance policy with two additional provisions: Cancel for Any Reason (CFAR) and Bed Rest.
-Detailed explanations of both provisions can be found on the link below.
+While we work hard to ensure the safest experience possible for our travelers on program, experience teaches that travel can be unpredictable.
+For this reason, we recommend that all travelers consider a travel insurance policy with a Cancel for Any Reason (CFAR) provision.
+Detailed explanations of plan options can be found via the link below.

 To provide travelers and families with a quality option, Walking Tree has partnered with Travel Insured International, one of the most respected providers in the industry.
 Begin by getting a quote here.

-IMPORTANT NOTE: in order to secure coverage with CFAR included, you must purchase the plan within 21 days of your deposit/first payment.
+IMPORTANT NOTE: in order to secure coverage that includes CFAR, you must purchase the plan within 14-21 days of your first payment to Walking Tree.
+Be careful when you read the tenets of the policy to ensure you understand the required timeframe for purchase.
 You must also insure 100% of your trip cost, so program tuition + flight.
+Please reach out to us with questions.

 Top